pipedocs/pipedocs.github.io/content/config/cohort.md

 ## Examples

 Cohort files can usually be prepared using a simple command-line call.
-In the future, the pipeline system will be expanded to support automated generation of cohorts given a known standard directory structure (e.g., HCP, OpenFMRI, BIDS, BBL).
 The contents of a cohort file will vary depending upon:

  * The imaging modality
  * The experimental objective